-It was good to work with both of them and I’m definitely disappointed to see them go, but I’m excited for the Mickey Callaway regime and I’m excited to work with him obviously he’s had a ton of success with the Indians pitching staff whether it’s, Kluber’s stuff is obviously gross but there’s a bunch of guys that have gotten better since they’ve been in the big leagues with him, and I think a lot of guys on our team can too.
+It was good to work with both of them and I’m definitely disappointed to see them go.
+I’m excited for the Mickey Callaway regime and I’m excited to work with him.
+Obviously he’s had a ton of success with the Indians pitching staff.
+Kluber’s stuff is obviously gross but there’s a bunch of guys that have gotten better since they’ve been in the big leagues with him, and I think a lot of guys on our team can too.

 MMO: What’s a typical offseason look like for Paul Sewald?

 Paul: Going to start to work out, to keep the strength that we’re hoping to get.
 It was a long year so I realized how important the strength and conditioning aspect is.
 I’m going to start and get into the gym to make sure my body can handle not just September but hopefully next year some October baseball.
 I’ll keep that in mind and going to try and make sure that my body is in peak condition and ready to rock and roll.